 - Air Quality Model

-These major models and numerous sub-models are integrated into a comprehensive modeling framework commonly referred to as SCAG’s Regional Model (See Modeling Process).
+SCAG utilizes an integrated analytical framework (See Modeling and Forecasting Framework) to develop growth projections, travel forecasts, and emissions estimates to support the Region’s various planning programs.
 In addition, SCAG also maintains a robust subregional modeling and data service program that is essential to the analysis of many of the region’s projects and programs.